Updated July 2017

 is a lightweight, compact option that earned high scores for maneuverability and weight and folded size, and has a very friendly price made even friendlier if you consider its ability to function as a lightweight stroller

 .
 The City Mini was easy to push and turn with a trike design that makes turning and navigating crowded spaces a breeze.
 We were able to push it one-handed on most flat surfaces, but despite its moniker, it is not suitable for jogging.
-The City Mini has an easy to use harness and recline adjustment, as well as a nice sized storage bin and canopy with 2 peek-a-boo windows and a nicely padded seat for added passenger comfort.
+The City Mini has an easy to use harness and recline adjustment, as well as a nice sized storage bin and canopy with two peek-a-boo windows and a nicely padded seat for added passenger comfort.
 While it only has shocks on the front wheel and a stationary handlebar, it is still a nice product for a very nice price.
-The City Mini may not be the best option for parents who want to go off the beat path as the plastic wheels and limited suspension features will make it frustrating to push and uncomfortable for passengers.
+The City Mini may not be the best option for parents who want to go off the beaten path as the plastic wheels, and limited suspension features will make it frustrating to push and uncomfortable for passengers.
+However, if you stick to the city streets and running errands, you'll be happy with the City Mini and the comfort it offers the baby.

 Read Full Review: Baby Jogger City Mini